 App or Software to Track Income and Expenses

-You don’t have to use FreshBooks, of course, but whatever you choose, make sure you have a system in place for tracking your income and expenses.
+You don’t have to use QuickBooks Online or FreshBooks, of course, but whatever you choose, make sure you have a system in place for tracking your income and expenses.
 It’s not a good idea to not have a system for doing so, because you’ll probably end up spending too much money and making your finances a mess!

 Paying Myself and Paying Quarterly Estimated Taxes